-The Tortoise of June or…The Backwards Crab of July
+The Tortoise of June or…The Backward Crab of July

 I saw a Common Snapping Turtle attempting to lay her eggs on the Chorley Park hill in Rosedale.
 This week friends have sent me photos of turtles on bike paths.
 I’ve seen painted turtles on logs and a naturalist has reported to me he saw turtle eggs hatched on a big rock where those eggs had never-before been seen.
 It just may be for the turtle – a peak cycle year.